vinaykumar007/vinaykumar007/README.md

 - 👋 Hi,there I’m vinaykumar
 - 👀 I’m interested in Datascience,Maths,Numerical Simulations,NewTech
 - 🌱 I’m currently learning Machine learning Model Implementation
-- 💞️ I’m looking to collaborate on Projects in DataScience Area
+- 💞️ I’m looking to collaborate on Projects in DataScience Area.
-- 📫 How to reach me

 <!---
 vinaykumar007/vinaykumar007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.